JasperZebra/AFoP_Texture_Redirector_Tool/README.md

 - **Binary DDS parsing** — reads texture paths directly from unknown `.mgraphobject` files, no data file needed
 - **Live rename preview** — see derived texture names and length validation before committing
 - **Per-texture controls** — individually enable/disable or manually name each texture
+- **Slot mismatch warning** — flags if the target graph file belongs to a different slot than the source, so you know before writing
 - **Undo/Redo** — `Ctrl+Z` / `Ctrl+Y` in the name entry field
 - **Preferences saved** — remembers your folder paths between sessions